oscarotero/form-manager/README.md

 //Get values
 $values = $date->val();

-//Use array syntax to access to the inputs by name
+//Use array syntax to access to the fields by name
 $year = $date['year']->val();

 //Add more fields dinamically